carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 #### Prepare test dataset

 Recall in [Episode 02 Introduction to Image Data](episodes/02-image-data.md) we discussed how to split your data into training and test datasets and why.
 In most cases, that means you already have a test set on hand.
-For example, we are using `keras.models.load_model` to create a training and test set.
+For example, we used `keras.datasets.cifar10.load_data()` to create a training and test set.

 When creating and using a test set there are a few things to check: